 Soda Blonde – Small Talk (Velveteen Records)

 Listen to all shortlisted albums here.

 As part of RTÉ’s continued commitment to promoting Irish music, RTÉ 2FM again celebrates the announcement of the shortlist across its schedule throughout the day with All Irish Music All Day from 6am to midnight.

-The Irish Album of the Year 2020 will be announced live on RTÉ 2FM in a special Tracy Clifford Show from 12-3pm on Thursday 4th March and broadcast live on RTÉ Player.
+The Irish Album of the Year 2021 will be announced live from Vicar St on RTÉ 2FM in a special show 7-11pm on Thursday 3rd March.
 The show will feature live performances from some of the shortlisted acts, further details on the line-up to be announced soon.

-The 16th annual RTÉ Choice Music Prize will once again celebrate the best in Irish recorded music.
+The 17th annual RTÉ Choice Music Prize will once again celebrate the best in Irish recorded music.
 The Prize has become one of the music-industry highlights of the year since its inception in 2005.
 The Irish Album of the Year award is chosen from a shortlist of ten albums by a panel of eleven Irish music media professionals and industry experts.
-The full list of judges is listed here.
+The full list of judges is listed on http://www.choicemusicprize.ie

 The winning act will receive €10,000, a prize fund which has been provided by The Irish Music Rights Organisation (IMRO) and The Irish Recorded Music Association (IRMA).
 All shortlisted acts will receive a specially commissioned award.